Irish Drama ‘Striking Out’ Makes Its American Debut [Spoilers]

 Yay!
 There’s #StrikingOut starting on March 17th on @AcornTVin US/Canada https://twitter.com/acorntv/status/839525403446345729 …

-Huberman also talked about how grateful she is for the new roles which are opening up for women, in Ireland, the U.K., and the United States.
-The character of Tara seems to have it all, but everything quickly looks like a house of cards, as her engagement, career, and family relationships all suddenly seem up in the air.
+Huberman also talked about how grateful she is for the new roles which are opening up for women in Ireland, the U.K., and the United States.
+The character of Tara seems to have it all, but everything quickly looks like a house of cards as her engagement, career, and family relationships all suddenly seem up in the air.
 Amy Huberman says that when she started out, the only roles she read for were the roles of the plus one.

 “When I started, it was all about going in for the ‘girlfriend role’ and that’s great, as long as you have a proper person to play, because the same can happen to men; but you should feel like you’re playing a human being and it’s considered.”

-Though there are male characters in Striking Out, they are all in supporting roles, telling the story of Tara Rafferty, a woman who is accomplished, hard working, but still human.
+Though there are male characters in Striking Out, they are all in supporting roles, telling the story of Tara Rafferty, a woman who is accomplished and hard working but still human.

 “There’s also a joy in seeing how much men enjoy honest female portrayals as well.
 It’s bizarre to me that we’ve created a culture where we don’t have a voice, that doesn’t make sense when there are people who want to hear it and people who want to tell it.”